 Chairo Christian School is a growing non-denominational Christian school, with over 1,700 Kindergarten to Year 12 students attending five picturesque campuses in West and South Gippsland, the Latrobe Valley and the south eastern outskirts of Melbourne.

 Our mission is to provide excellence in Christ-centred education in partnership with families within a caring Christian community.
 In doing this, we aim to prepare students thoroughly for further study, careers, service and life in general.

-We are seeking the services of a dedicated Learning Support Assistant to join the Learning Support team at our Drouin Campus.
+We are seeking the services of a dedicated Learning Support Assistant to join the learning support team at our Drouin Campus.
 This is an exciting opportunity to work in a caring Christian environment and provide important assistance to the students and teaching staff in delivering high quality care and Christian education to students requiring support for their specific learning needs.

-Some key responsibilities include:
+Some key responsibilities will include:

 The successful candidate will have the following:

 The safety, wellbeing and inclusion of all our students is a high priority.
 As part of our recruitment process, Chairo undertakes rigorous reference and background checking including, Working with Children and Police Record checks.
 Before applying, applicants are requested to review Chairo’s Child Safety booklet.

 Please note that only online applications will be accepted.